-Pursuant to an appropriation by the General Assembly, the Department opened four TDUs in 2016 and three in 2017.
-As of March 2018, seven TDUs had been activated; however, one of these programs has been temporarily suspended due to correctional officer staffing vacancies.
-In 2019, the Department plans to activate a new TDU at Anson Correctional Institution, bringing the total back up to seven TDUs statewide.
+Pursuant to an appropriation by the General Assembly, the Department opened four TDUs in 2016 and three in 2017; however, one of these programs was suspended due to correctional officer staffing vacancies leaving a total of six TDUs across five facilities as of January 2018.
+In 2019, the Department began preparations to activate a new TDU at Anson Correctional Institution, bringing the total back up to seven TDUs statewide across six facilities.
+As of March 2020, the Anson TDU remains inactive due to correctional officer staffing vacancies.

-Through March 2019, the Department reported that there were 542 admissions to the TDUs and 464 exits.
-The TDUs had a 63% completion rate.
+Through December 2019, the Department reported that there were 669 admissions to the TDUs and 585 exits.
+The TDUs had a 65% completion rate.
 In contrast, similar residential treatment programs in prisons or in the community report an average of 40-45% participant completion rates.
 Offenders who did not complete the full TDU were still exposed to an average 3 months of TDU programming.